Chevrolet TrailBlazer (SUV): Discontinuation

-The next generation TrailBlazer was to be built on an upgraded version of the current GMT360 platform called the GMT361.
-It was scheduled to be launched in spring 2007, but in January 2006, GM decided to refresh the current platform and call the vehicle a GMT360NG.
-However, in June 2006, GM announced that the GMT360NG program was also canceled due to the large investment.
+The next-generation TrailBlazer was to be built on an upgraded version of the current GMT360 platform called the GMT361.
+It was scheduled to be launched in spring 2007, but in January 2006, GM decided to refresh the current platform under the code GMT360NG.
+However, in June 2006, GM announced that the GMT360NG platform had been cancelled because of high development costs.
 GM decided to keep the current TrailBlazer until the 2009 model year (2008 in Mexico).

-Buick instead got the Enclave, a GM Lambda platform-based crossover SUV to replace the Rainier (along with the Rendezvous and the Terraza minivan), while GMC got the GM Theta platform-based crossover SUV Terrain to replace the Envoy.
-Saab replaced the 9-7X with the Cadillac SRX-based 9-4X, which was discontinued soon after its introduction.
+Buick instead had the Enclave, a GM Lambda platform–based crossover SUV to replace the Rainier (along with the Rendezvous and the Terraza minivan), while GMC had the GM Theta platform–based crossover SUV Terrain to replace the Envoy.
+Saab replaced the 9-7X with the Cadillac SRX–based 9-4X, which was discontinued only nine months after its introduction as a result of Saab's bankruptcy.

 The TrailBlazer was replaced by the Traverse in 2009.
 GM had closed the Moraine plant on December 23, 2008, ending production of all GMT360 products.
 The last TrailBlazer rolled off the Moraine line on December 16, 2008, a week before the plant's closure.
-The closing of the last factory that manufactured the trucks was the subject of a 2009 HBO documentary The Last Truck: Closing of a GM Plant.
+The closing of the last factory that manufactured the SUVs was the subject of a 2009 HBO documentary The Last Truck: Closing of a GM Plant.

 Recall

 In 2012, General Motors and Isuzu recalled more than 258,000 SUVs in the U.S. and Canada to fix short-circuits in power window and door lock switches that could cause fires.
-The recall covered TrailBlazer, Envoy, Rainier, Ascender and 9-7X SUVs from the 2006 and 2007 model years.
+The recall covered TrailBlazer, Envoy, Rainier, Ascender, and 9-7X SUVs from the 2006 and 2007 model years.
 The SUVs were sold or registered in 20 U.S. states, Washington, D.C., and Canada, where salt and other chemicals are used to clear roads in the winter.

 Second generation (RG; 2011)

-The second generation (stylised as Trailblazer instead of TrailBlazer) was unveiled as a concept at the 2011 Dubai Motor Show, and as a production model at the Bangkok Motor Show on March 21, 2012.
-As is the case with the original K5 Blazer (1969–1994), Tahoe (since 1995), Suburban (since 1935) and S-10 Blazer (1983–2005), the second-generation Trailblazer is based on a truck frame, namely the second generation Colorado.
+The second generation (stylized as Trailblazer instead of TrailBlazer) was unveiled as a concept at the 2011 Dubai Motor Show, and as a production model at the Bangkok Motor Show on March 21, 2012.
+As is the case with the original K5 Blazer (1969–1994), Tahoe (since 1995), Suburban (since 1935), and S-10 Blazer (1983–2005), the second-generation Trailblazer is based on a truck frame, namely the second-generation Colorado.
 The bodywork from the A-pillar back is entirely different as it takes the form of an SUV with an enclosed roof, tailgate and three rows of seats.
 Unlike the Colorado, the rear suspension is a five-link system connected to coil springs but retains the live axle.

 The second generation Trailblazer is built in Thailand and in Brazil.
-It was also sold in some of the Southeast Asian countries, India, South Africa, Middle East and sold in Australia as the Holden Colorado 7 from 2012 to 2016, and being rebadged as the Trailblazer in 2017.
+It was also sold in some of the Southeast Asian countries, India, South Africa, and the Middle East, and also sold in Australia as the Holden Colorado 7 from 2012 to 2016, and being rebadged as the Trailblazer in 2017.
 The first-generation Isuzu MU-X also shared the platform with the second-generation Trailblazer.

+The third-facelift was unveiled on 17 April 2024.